marsiitr/DIC_Terrace_Farming/README.md

 # DIC_Terrace_Farming
-## Inter IIT Tech Meet 2019
+ Inter IIT Tech Meet 2019

 <p align="center">
   <img src="https://github.com/visvash/DIC_Terrace_Farming/blob/master/Images%20and%20Videos/Images/Team%20Photo.jpg">
   Team MaRS @Inter IIT Technical Meet 8.0
 </p>

-### Abstract:
+## Abstract:
-MaRS IIT Roorkee has developed an autonomous bot to perform agricultural tasks for terrace farming.
+<p align="justify">MaRS IIT Roorkee has developed an autonomous bot to perform agricultural tasks for terrace farming.
 This bot can perform functionalities like seeding, watering, ploughing and harvesting of the crops.
-It is itself unique in a way that the bot can climb up and down the manmade steps in the terrace farming.
+It is itself unique in a way that the bot can climb up and down the manmade steps in the terrace farming.</p>

 ![alt text](https://github.com/visvash/DIC_Terrace_Farming/blob/master/Images%20and%20Videos/Images/Final%20Bot%20View%201.jpg "Terrace Farming Robot")